Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars at $z\sim6$ traced by Ly$\alpha$ emitters: Selection completeness of the colour selection criteria

 \section{Selection completeness of the colour selection criteria}

 We compute the selection completeness of our selection criteria, which is defined as the recovery rate of LAEs within a given $\EW$ range that are selected by our colour selection.
-We assume the same intrinsic $\EW$ distribution as \citet{Shibuya2018} obtained at $z=5.7$:
+We assume the intrinsic $\EW$ distribution that \citet{Shibuya2018} obtained at $z=5.7$: